-The student agrees to sign any and all insurance registration documents as requested by the college and to protect
+The student agrees to sign any and all insurance registration documents as requested by the college and to protect the college from liability with any insurance coverage available to the student.

 Any injury, damage or loss due to consumption of any drink, food, supplement or any other item orally consumed at the school or a school related event.
 In addition, it is common for students & sometimes staff to bring food or drinks for consumption and the school does not accept any responsibility for the quality and potential damages, loss, injuries or illness due to this practice.
 Individuals who want to avoid this risk are requested not to eat or drink or consume while at school or school related activity.